Q. Describe the most common types of jobs you do for your clients.

 A. I have witnessed extraordinary progress among couples who wanted so much to repair damaged relationships, but didn't know how.
 I am especially pleased that this normally requires just a few weeks of counseling, not months or years.

 In more recent years, I have been delighted to witness the amazing and steadily improving outcomes of hypnotherapy for so many problems, especially since I earned Board Certification from the State of Florida.
+I have converted nearly 300 people to ex-smokers.
+Sometimes their thanks remind me of how many lives I've saved; and how many more I've helped to transform for the better.

 Q. What are you currently working on improving?